Michael Th. Rassias

 I received my Ph.D. in Mathematics from ETH-Zürich in September 2014.
 Supervisors: Professor Emmanuel Kowalski and Professor Helmut Maier.
 Dissertation title: Analytic investigation of cotangent sums related to the Riemann zeta function.

 I received my Master of Advanced Study in Mathematics (Part III of the Mathematical Tripos) from the University of Cambridge in July 2011.

 I did my undergraduate studies in Greece at the School of Electrical and Computer Engineering of the National Technical University of Athens, obtaining a Diploma in March 2010.

-My research interests lie in mathematical analysis, analytic number theory and more specifically in exponential / trigonometric sums, zeta functions, approximation theory, functional equations and analytic inequalities.
-I am also interested in the distribution of prime numbers and the analytic investigation of elliptic curves.
+My current research interests lie in mathematical analysis, analytic number theory and more specifically in exponential / trigonometric sums, zeta functions, the Riemann Hypothesis, approximation theory, functional equations and analytic inequalities.